GIScience/gis-training-resource-center/content/Modul_3/en_qgis_data_classification.md

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/Classify_by_categorized.mp4"></video>

 __To classify data in categories…__
-1. Right-click on your layer
+1. Right-click on your layer.
-2. Click on `Symbology`
+2. Click on `Symbology`.
-3. Click on `Categorized`
+3. Click on `Categorized`.
-4. In the `Value` dropdown menu select the column based on which you want to categorize your data.
+4. In the `Value` dropdown menu, select the column based on which you want to categorize your data.
 5. Further down the window click on `Classify`.
 Now you should see all unique values or attributes of the selected column in `Value`.
 To add or delete single values use the `-` and `+` buttons.
-6. *Optional*: In the `Symbol` dropdown menu you can select the colours and symbols you want to use
+6. *Optional*: In the `Symbol` dropdown menu, you can select the colours and symbols you want to use
-7. *Optional*: In the `Color ramp` dropdown menu you can specify the range of colours you want to use
+7. *Optional*: In the `Color ramp` dropdown menu, you can specify the range of colours you want to use
 8. *Optional*: You can open the panel `Layer Rendering` on the button of the window.
 Here you can adjust the opacity/ transparency of the layer.
 9. Click `Apply` to put your adjustment into effect.
 10. Click `OK` to close the window.